DhruvaG2000/SmartDuinoSensorHub/README.md

 ## Introduction

-This is an Open Source Project that aims to provide a Smart Speaker with an extremely intuitive user interface using gestures and OLED Display.
+This is an Open Source Project that aims to provide a Smart Sensor Hub with an extremely intuitive user interface using gestures and OLED Display.
 It flaunts amazing features like:
 - OLED Module for high contrast and low power consumption Display Interface.
 - Air Gestures to control music playback and volume (No more BUTTONS!)
 - Air Humidity and Temperature Sensing.
-- Timer with alarm.
 - Fun Games using motion detection.
 - BLE for low power wireless connectivity with your smartphone.